A space level light bulb theorem in all dimensions: On homotopy groups of spaces of e -augmented disks, and of disks with a dual

 depending on the choice of a basepoint $\U\in\Emb_s(\D^k,M)$ (recall $M_G\coloneqq M\cup_{\nu G} h^{d-1}$ and $s=u_-\cup u_+$).
 Secondly, Theorem~\ref{thm:Dax-augmented} gives for $n\leq d-2\ell-2$ isomorphisms $\pi_{n}(\Emb_{u_0^\e}^\e(\D^\ell,X),u^\e)\cong\pi_{n+1}X$ and an extension on $\pi_{d-2\ell-1}$ by a quotient of $\Z[\pi_1X]$.
 Combining these two results by putting $X\coloneqq M_G$ and $u\coloneqq u_+$ and $\ell=k-1$, we obtain isomorphisms

 and the extension:

-In Theorem~\ref{thm-intro:combined} we have such an extension but only in terms of the original manifold $M$, so we now remove all appearances of $M_G$.
+In Theorem~\ref{thm-intro:combined} we have such an extension (we stated it exists for $d-k\neq1,3,7$ since then we do not have an explicit description of the quotient) but only in terms of the original manifold $M$, so we now remove all appearances of $M_G$.
 Moreover, our $u_+$ is homotopic into $\partial M$ in which case we simply write

 \begin{lemma} The inclusion $M\subseteq M_G$ induces isomorphisms $\pi_iM\cong\pi_iM_G$ for all $0\leq i\leq d-k-1$, a surjection $\pi_{d-k+1}M\sra\pi_{d-k+1}M_G$, and a split short exact sequence of $\Z[\pi_1M]$-modules